 Sink your line into one of the most serene spots in Queensland

 To drop a line, reel in a catch or sit and watch the world go by and experience fishing in the Western Downs.
 From weirs to the long and winding Condamine River, there’s a fish and a sunny spot for every angler.
+Have a chat with a local to find that secret fishing hole.

 Peaceful freshwater rivers and creeks, wide-open spaces and big blue skies – all things naturally suited to outdoor activities.